Arts briefs: Meet author Denise Kiernan

 New film

-“Fix,” a feature-length musical produced by two recent graduates of UNC-Chapel Hill, will be shown at Aperture Cinema, 311 W. Fourth St., on Monday at 7 p.m.
+“Fix,” a feature-length musical produced by two recent graduates of UNC-Chapel Hill, will be shown at Aperture Cinema, 311 W. Fourth St., at 7 p.m.
+Nov.
+15.

 The film involved a team of more than 40 UNC students.
 One of the producers is Julia Stamey, the daughter of Chris Stamey, a Winston-Salem native who formed the seminal power pop band, the dB’s.